|TWILIGHT ZONE: THE MOVIE

 Despite repeated requests by the crew, Landis rejected using stunt doubles for the helicopter shot.
 Ditto for using little people, filming during the day and using “night lenses”, or for filming the actors separately from the explosions.
 He wanted REAL.
 The explosives were to be VERY close, despite the objections of the pyro guy and the fire officials.
 There were lots of little production decisions that the parents were not privvy to.

 Despite the professional status of the project, the children were not professional actors, they did not have work permits.
+Both were Vietnamese immigrants.
 There were multiple infractions of labor law: No studio teacher/welare worker was present.
 They were filming LONG after law allows in CA (2:30AM).
 They were allowed to work near explosives.
 They were paid with petty cash so that no record of their presence would exist.
 They were hidden in their trailers until the shot started.
 The fact that they were hired outside SAG and outside the law suggests that the film crew KNEW there was danger and proceeded despite it.

 When the AD was asked what the penalty was for hiring kids illegally, he said, ““A slap on the wrist and a little fine – unless they find out about the explosives, then they’ll throw my butt in jail.”
 Landis said lightheartedly, “Arrgghhh, we’re all going to jail!”